Material Issue: History

 The band's follow up album, 1992's Destination Universe, was also produced by Jeff Murphy at Short Order Recorder, and included the single "What Girls Want" in addition to ballads such as "Next Big Thing" and "Everything".
 Material Issue continued to tour heavily across the country in support of both albums.
 The new album was not as well received by critics, nor did it sell as well as their first.

 1994's Freak City Soundtrack featured the single "Kim The Waitress", a cover of a 1980s single by The Green Pajamas, and written by Jeff Kelly.
 Freak City Soundtrack sold fewer than 50,000 copies and Material Issue, feeling left behind by their label, parted ways with Mercury in early 1995.

 Material Issue continued touring, selling out venues throughout the upper Midwest.
 In the summer of 1995 the band co-headlined the first Edgefest festival in Somerset, Wisconsin.
 In 1995, the group, with Liz Phair, recorded a cover of "The Tra La La Song" for the tribute album Saturday Morning: Cartoons' Greatest Hits, produced by Ralph Sall for MCA Records.
 Throughout the remainder of 1995 and into 1996, Material Issue recorded a set of new songs with the intention of shopping them to a new label.
-However, Ellison committed suicide on June 20, 1996 by carbon monoxide poisoning in his garage.
-A suicide note was found by police, the contents of which were not released publicly.
+However, Ellison died by suicide on June 20, 1996 by carbon monoxide poisoning in his garage.
+A note was found by police, the contents of which were not released publicly.
 The recordings from 1995 and 1996 were released posthumously on Telecommando Americano in 1997 by Rykodisc as the final Material Issue release, along with the band's six-song debut EP from 1987 as a bonus.